 Fin Whale: Another photo of the last individual.
 They have an impressively broad back from this angle

 Fin Whale: A third individual.
 This Dorsal Fin looks more upright.
-I'm sure some of the peeps on the Bay of Biscay would have tried claiming it as a Sei Whale on this basis.
+I'm sure some of the peeps on the old Bay of Biscay trips would have tried claiming it as a Sei Whale on this basis.
 However, it's just looks more upright as it is starting to dive.
 The gentle curve of the Dorsal Fin confirms it as a Fin Whale.
 A Sei Whale would have a noticeable kink on the leading edge of the Dorsal Fin

 A hitch-hiking Chiffchaff popped up briefly on a few occasions on the ferry.
 It will have used a lot less energy on the crossing from the UK to Spain, than if it at flown South.
 I also, saw a Wheatear bomb over the top deck on one occasion.
 They would have been pleased to see the land.
 Finally, we saw a few Yellow-legged Gulls close to the shore.